DuqueDeTuring/books2explore/readme.md

 - Inventing Temperature: Measurement and Scientific Progress (Oxford Studies in Philosophy of Science) by Hasok Chang
 - Inventory Accuracy: People, Processes, & Technology by David J. Piasecki
 - Inventory Management and Production Planning and Scheduling by Edward A. Silver, David F. Pyke  |
+- Invisible Man, The.
+By H. G. Wells
 - Iron Curtain: The Crushing of Eastern Europe, 1944-1956 by Anne Applebaum
 - Irony and Sarcasm by Roger Kreuz (https://mitpress.mit.edu/books/irony-and-sarcasm)
 - Irrational Man: A Study in Existential Philosophy by William Barrett
 - Is Water H2O?: Evidence, Realism and Pluralism (Boston Studies in the Philosophy and History of Science, 293) by Hasok Chang
 - Isaac Newton by James Gleick
 - Island by Aldous Huxley
+- Island of Doctor Moreau, The.
+By H. G. Wells
+- Island of Dr. Moreau, The.
+By H. G. Wells
 - Islands of Abandonment, NATURE REBOUNDING IN THE POST-HUMAN LANDSCAPE, By CAL FLYN
 - It From Bit or Bit From It?: On Physics and Information (The Frontiers Collection) by Anthony Aguirre
 - IT Systems Management: Designing, Implementing, and Managing World-Class Infrastructures by Rich Schiesser